ubc-library-rc/rdm/content/10-2_Manual-Data-Anonymization.md

 (INSERT IMAGE)

 # Manual de-identification steps
 You're a researcher looking into the production efficiencies of apple growers in the Pacific Northwest.
-Here is the example dummy dataset for this workshop (PLACE DATASET HERE).
+Here is the [example dummy dataset](https://ubc-library-rc.github.io/rdm/content/exercise_files/WorkerSatisfaction_deIDsteps_KEY_workshop_v01.xlsx) for this workshop.
 This dataset was created for this workshop and doesn’t reflect a real study with real participants.
 We will be using this example dataset to illustrate the following manual de-identification procedures.

 Please note that most of the records of the example dataset have already been de-identified.
 However, the first record is not de-identified, so you can practice the manual de-identification methods by following the steps outlined below.